AlexEG/me/COMMENTS/HTML/MAIN - [ Resources ] BOOK.md

   >
     <!-- ↓↓ in [img] change SRC= video's autoplay GIF on hover-->
     <!-- so from where you get the thumbnail ??
-      step[1] hover on video and wait till the GIF start to repet it self step[2] click on it and copy image adderss
+      step[1] hover on video and wait till the GIF start to repet it self.
+      step[2] click on it and copy image adderss.
     -->
     <img
       class="thumbnail-gif"